luvnft/podsearch/README.md

 # Poddley - Shazam for podcasts

 ## Main Goal:
-The main goal of the website/service is to be the Shazam for podcast clips.
-Therefore we are not going to expand upon this and its search search functionality beyond its main purpose.
+The main goal of the website/service is to be the Shazam for podcasts.
+Therefore we are not going to expand upon this further than its search search functionality and beyond its main purpose.

 ## Status build
 [![cloudflare](https://github.com/lukamo1996/poddley/actions/workflows/cloudflare.yml/badge.svg)](https://github.com/lukamo1996/poddley/actions/workflows/cloudflare.yml)